 Credit risk from balances with banks and financial institutions is managed by the Company's treasury department in accordance with the Company's policy.
 Investments of surplus funds are made only with approved authorities.
 Credit limits of all authorities are reviewed by the Management on regular basis.

 Liquidity Risk

 The Company monitors its risk of a shortage of funds using a liquidity planning tool.
-Holding Company is providing Financial support as and when required to manage Liquidity Risk.
-The status of different financials liabilities which are expected to be settled is detailed below;
+The Holding company is providing financial support as and when required to manage liquidity risk.